FriendsOfCake/crud/examples/blog.md

 ?>
 {% endhighlight %}

-And thats its.. we now got a nice REST api for our posts controller, or any other controller your application could have.
+And that's it.. we now got a nice REST api for our posts controller, or any other controller your application could have.

 ## Using the new API